 To exacerbate this water pollution fact, people in poorer communities pay 10-20 times more for water purchased from water vendors than their rich-country counterparts.
 We can resolve this issue if we push for more water reforms in low income and developing countries as well as shun social discrimination.

-#17 - Approximately 34 billion gallons are processed across various Wastewater treatment facilities in the United States every day[ref]
+#17 - Approximately 34 billion gallons of human waste and wastewater are processed across various treatment facilities in the United States every day[ref]

 #18 - 76% of domestic wastewater flow collected in sewers is safely treated1

 More population means more demand for sufficient and safe water.
 Normally, this shouldn't be a problem.
 But the amount of wastewater released due to increasing populations could wreck our water sources.